Molecular Microbiology and Microbial Pathogenesis

 Molecular Microbiology and Microbial Pathogenesis Faculty Director: David Sibley, PhD

 Washington University, by virtue of its interdisciplinary graduate program and highly interactive and collaborative environment, is ideally suited for training and research in molecular microbiology and microbial pathogenesis.
 Our program is tailored to the needs and interests of the individual student and emphasizes laboratory research, supported by course work, journal clubs and seminars.
 The Program teaches comprehensive and modern approaches to understanding microbes and the diseases they cause.
+We maintain strong ties with faculty on the Danforth Campus, many of whom are members of the MMMP Program.
+Additional opportunities to study fundamental aspects of non-pathogenic microorganisms are available through the Plant and Microbial Biosciences Program.

 This program includes two major areas of research: 1) molecular microbiology and 2) microbial pathogenesis and host defense.